Are Sleep Apnea And Epilepsy Linked?

 Obstructive sleep apnea is the most common sleep-related breathing disorder.
 It causes you to repeatedly stop and start breathing while you sleep.
 However, there is more than just one form of sleep apnea.
 Although obstructive sleep apnea (OSA) is the most common, central and complex exist as well.

 OSA occurs while a person is sleeping and their airway repeatedly opens and closes, making it hard to breathe.
-The airway gets blocked due to throat muscles relaxing periobstructivene of the main symptoms of OSA is snoring.
+The airway gets blocked due to throat muscles relaxing, and one of the main symptoms of OSA is snoring.

 Treatments for obstructive sleep apnea are available.
-One treatment involves reepilepsy and sleep apneapeatedly using positive pressure to keep your airway open while you sleep.
+One treatment involves reepilepsy and sleep apneapeatedly using positive pressure to keep your airway open while you sleep, referred to as CPAP therapy.

 Link Between Epilepsy And Sleep Apnea